vtex-apps/io-documentation/docs/en/Recipes/development/overwriting-the-messages-app.md

 ```

 5. Then, click on  __Query variables__ at the bottom of the page.
-6. **According to your store's scenario**, write the following variables into the text box:
+6. **According to your store's desired scenario** (catalog or app messages translation), type the following variables into the text box:

-### For the store's catalog translations
+### Catalog translations

 ```json
 {